learn-co-students/html-css-html-elements-code-along-html-000/README.md

 Next, open your browser and head to: `https://validator.w3.org/`.
 Then click the tab that says "Validate by Direct Input".

-Click into the textarea field labeled "Enter the Markup to validate:" and paste your code by pressing Command + v on Mac or Ctrl + v on PC (Windows).
+Click into the text area field labeled "Enter the Markup to validate:" and paste your code by pressing Command + v on Mac or Ctrl + v on PC (Windows).
 Then click the big "Check" button.

 A red bar should appear at the top of the page saying "Errors found while checking this document...".
 Scroll down the page where it says "Validation Output Errors".
 If all the rest of your code was correct except for the error message we just intentionally inserted, then the first error message will read something like: